Logo

 Anita Bryant was portrayed as the principal antagonist in the 2011 play, Anita Bryant Died for Your Sins.

-Anita Bryant is the subject of the musical The Loneliest Girl in the World, which had its world premiere run at Diversionary Theatre in San Diego during mid-2018.
+Anita Bryant is the subject of The Loneliest Girl in the World, a musical that premiered at Diversionary Theatre in San Diego in mid-2018.